 Family holidays usually favoured Butlins camp, but often made use of Skegness caravan parks after one of the first static caravans in Ingoldmells was owned by a relation.

-This album ends noting a small booklet written by Rev. G. W. Clitheroe recounting Coventry air raids, when sons made daily travels studying for their doctorates.
+Album contains a small booklet written by Rev. G. W. Clitheroe recounting Coventry air raids, when sons made daily travels studying for their doctorates.
 Two began practices here.
-Dr Donald kept up a longer surgery beyond Dr John Clitheroe delivering my 1959 home birth.
+Dr Donald Clitheroe kept up a longer surgery beyond Dr John Clitheroe delivering my 1959 home birth when he still lodged at the White Hart Inn.